LaSTEM Advisory Council Member Biographies

 District 1 Senator Sharon Hewitt, author of Act 392 of 2017 that created the LaSTEM Advisory Council, came to the Louisiana State Senate as a recognized civic and community leader with decades of volunteer service to area children and families.
 The Lake Charles native and long-time resident of Slidell is a graduate of Barbe High School and holds a bachelor of science in mechanical engineering from LSU.
 As an engineering executive, Senator Hewitt managed major deepwater assets in the Gulf of Mexico for Shell and earned a reputation as a passionate, committed problem solver.
 As the demands of a young family grew, the Slidell Republican focused her energies on her children, husband, and community.
 Over the years, she worked to improve education policies and to grow STEM programs in local schools, earning the National PTA Life Achievement Award for her leadership.
 The Senator continues to support families and children through her volunteer work with East St. Tammany Habitat for Humanity and Junior Auxiliary of Slidell.
 As a state senator, Hewitt has focused her efforts on stabilizing the state budget, improving education, creating jobs, investing in infrastructure, advocating for families, and restoring Louisiana’s coast.
 She currently serves as vice-chair of the Senate Transportation, Highways & Public Works Committee, and is a member of the Senate Environmental Quality Committee, the Joint Legislative Committee on the Budget, and the Senate Finance Committee, which oversees the state budgeting process.

-The LaSTEM Advisory Council charged Dr. Vernon K. Dunn, Jr. to manage day-to-day operations of LaSTEM Council activities and oversee the coordination of STEM Programs and the alignment of STEM pipeline education in Louisiana.
-As full-time staff for the Council, Dr. Dunn oversees strategic partnership building and development, fundraising and marketing.
-A native of New Orleans, Vernon received his Bachelor of Science in Psychology and Chemistry, and received his PhD in Neurobiology at Louisiana State University.
-During his tenure as a graduate student at LSU, Vernon received fellowships from both the National Science Foundation and the National Institutes of Health, as well as the Forever LSU Ring Award and Graduate Student Leader of the Year for his leadership, achievement and service.
+The LaSTEM Advisory Council charged Dr. David Lafargue to manage day-to-day operations of LaSTEM Council activities and oversee the coordination of STEM Programs and the alignment of STEM pipeline education in Louisiana.
+As full-time staff for the Council, Dr. Lafargue oversees strategic partnership building and development, fundraising and marketing.

 Dr. Mahyar Amouzegar